 Students in 3rd, 4th, and 5th grade may each check out 2 books.
-Students in 1st and 2nd grade may each check out 1 book.
-Kindergarten will start checkout in January!
+Students in Kindergarten, 1st and 2nd grade may each check out 1 book.

 A library cart will be placed outside the front doors of Ventura Park.
 This cart will have a doorbell, a book return box, and of course hand sanitizer!
 You can place your old library books in the box on the cart and then ring the doorbell.
 Ms. Aist will come out and place your student’s book(s) on the cart.

 Please wear a mask when picking up your library books, use hand sanitizer before and after ringing the doorbell, and stay 6 ft apart.
 Thank you for being safe.
 Happy reading!